huanginch/RocketMission/README.md

 # RocketMission
-#A practice for pygame
+#A practice for pygame\n
-#read How to play before playing
+read How to play before playing